DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

-# decisions-on-spark
+# simple loan validation on Apache Spark
-Integration code to execute at scale business rules in Apache Spark
+This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster.